 Find out more about our approach to reducing food waste

 Today several billion tonnes of food are produced each year globally.
 Many food manufacturers and retailers take waste prevention seriously as part of their commitment to responsible business conduct and sustainability.
-Addressing food waste represents a significant opportunity as it could lead to improved food security for people and communities, reduced demands on the planet as well as improved costs for companies in the food value chain and their respective customers.
+Addressing food waste represents a significant opportunity as it could lead to improved food security for people and communities, reduced demands on the planet as well as reduced costs for companies in the food value chain and their respective customers.

 Across the industry unavoidable waste is now commonly sent to anaerobic digestion, energy from waste solutions, or is used as animal feed.
 By building on efforts made to date, the industry recognises that there is an opportunity to go even further through greater waste prevention and redistributing that which cannot be prevented.We work extremely hard across all areas of our business – farmers, suppliers, distributors and stores – on a shared goal of minimising the amount of M&S food that goes unsold.
 Where there is unsold M&S food, we will, wherever we can, put it to the best possible use and believe we have an important role to play in engaging our customers and suppliers in a collective effort on this issue which can make a positive difference to our business and local communities.